-It was less than 2 years ago, that I lost my beloved baby sister and my 11 year old niece, as a consequence of longterm domestic violence.
-It was the kind of tragedy you only expect to see in movies, yet it had become a reality in my family.
-While I have always been happy to volunteer on occasion, or donate to causes in the past, this experience pushed me to do more.
+In 2017, I lost my baby sister and my 11 year old niece as a consequence of longterm domestic violence and bullying.
+It was the kind of tragedy and injustice you only expect to see in movies.
+I have always been happy to volunteer or donate to causes in the past, but this experience pushed me to do more.
 I now actively sponsor and participate in making a difference through the following charities, foundations and causes.

-One simple way to make a difference… share it!
-Even a single share through social media has huge benefits for any website, including charities.
-Each “share” is like a vote, in addition to creating awareness.
+Share it!
+Even a single share through social media has huge benefits for any website, and especially charities.
+Each “share” is like a vote in Google’s eyes, in addition to creating awareness in the public eye.
 Want to make a difference?
-Send a tweet out with a link to the charity you support and give yourself a pat on the back for helping to make the world a better place! ~ Jeni Hott
+Send a tweet out with a link to the charity you support and give yourself a pat on the back for helping to make the world a better place!

 Foundations, Charities and Causes I Support